 - With arms straight, but not locked, lower yourself slowly and in control.

 - When the upper arms are horizontal or parallel to the ground, raise your torso up.

 - Avoid the shoulders going below the level of the elbows if you have shoulder problems.

 - There should be no swinging or jerking movements.

 - A narrow width between the dip bars work the triceps more, while a wider grip works the chest more.

 - If your body leans forward, the tendency is to work the chest.
 If the body is straighter and more vertical, you work the triceps.

 - By looking and facing upwards, the body becomes more vertical.

 - Using angled dip bars (facing the inside of the angle) as shown in the photo below may minimize stress on the wrists.

-- If you have to bend and fold your knees to perform this exercise, put a padding on the floor to cushion your knees just in case you reach muscle faiure.
+- If you have to bend and fold your knees to perform this exercise, put thick padding or pillow on the floor to cushion your knees just in case you reach muscle failure.